 Exploring an NWB File#

 It can get cumbersome to manually dissect an NWB file with print statements.
-There are a few ways to view an NWB graphically instead.
+There are a few ways to view an NWB file graphically instead.
 A great way to do this in a Jupyter notebook is with NWBWidgets.
 Here, you can use NWBWidgets to view a file from a location on your machine.
 If you don’t want to download a file just to view it, you can still use NWBWidgets to view it remotely.
-Check out Streaming an NWB File with fsspec to learn how to do this.
+Check out Streaming an NWB File with remfile to learn how to do this.
 Another way to explore an NWB file, that doesn’t require Jupyter, is with HDFView.

 Environment Setup#